SalmaLilad/CampQuest/ReadMe.md

 ###  Data Pipeline

-1. **DuckDuckGo Search API** → Finds official university program URLs.
+1. **DuckDuckGo Search API** → Finds official university and other institutional camps & program URLs.
 2. **BeautifulSoup** → Parses HTML and extracts text fields.
 3. **Llama-3** → Classifies and structures descriptions into labeled attributes.
 4. **Pandas** → Cleans, deduplicates, and merges all data for upload.